-From my Great, Great uncle serving in France during WWI, my Grandfather's service during WWII in the European theater and two of my Uncle's service in the U.S. Army and my Father's service aboard the USS Interpid during the Vietnam War, to my own service in the U.S. Army's field artillery during the Cold War, I personally know what sacrifices veterans have made regarding their families and our country.
+From my great, great uncle's service in France during WWI, my Grandfather's service during WWII in the European theater with the 30th Infantry division, four of my Uncles' service in the U.S. Army (one of which in Vietnam) and one Uncle in the U.S. Navy, to my Father's service aboard the USS Intrepid during the Vietnam War, and my own service in the U.S. Army's field artillery (72nd Field Artillery Brigade and 3rd Infantry Division) during the Cold War, I personally know what sacrifices veterans have made regarding their families and our country.

 I grew up in north central Minnesota and graduated from high school in 1988.
-Two months after graduation I was off to Army basic training at Ft.
-Sill, Oklahoma.
-After completing basic training and five weeks of cannon crew member training, I PCSed to then West Germany where I was stationed for my entire enlistment.
+Two months after graduation, I went to Army basic training at Ft.
+Sill, Oklahoma as a 13B (cannon crewmember-Field Artillery).
+After completing eight weeks of basic training and five weeks of cannon crew member training under the "One station unit training" (OSUT), I PCSed to then West Germany where I servered on the 8" self-propelled Artillery piece (M110A2 - 203mm cannon) and was stationed there for my entire enlistment.

 During my enlistment, I ended up rupturing two discs in my lower back from lifting Artillery rounds, blowing out my knee, and fracturing both of my ankles.
 Shortly before I ETSed from the service, I underwent lower back surgery at the Landstuhl Army Regional Medical Center in Landstuhl, Germany.
 After leaving the military I decided to stay here in Germany where I have been ever since.